JonGut1/Cross-the-street/README.md

 ## Mechanics

 The player can control the character by arrow keys on the keyboard or on the screen if the user chooses to play on a mobile device.
 Also after a certain amount of crosses through the road, the enemy objects will increase in speed.
 If the player is hit by the enemy, the player will be placed at the beginning.
-If the player runs out of hearts, then the player will loose the game.
+If the player runs out of hearts, then the player will lose the game.
 If a player crosses the road a certain amount of times, then the player wins the game.

 ## Code